wjakob/nanogui/docs/usage.rst

    // Returns handle to the image. extern NVG_EXPORT int nvgCreateImage(NVGcontext* ctx, const char* filename, int imageFlags);

+   // NOTE: imageFlags should be set by using the bit-masking enum values specified
+   //       by NVGimageFlags also defined in nanovg.h.
+At the the time of writing this
+   //       document, it is defined as: enum NVGimageFlags {
+       NVG_IMAGE_GENERATE_MIPMAPS = 1<<0,// Generate mipmaps during creation of the image.
+       NVG_IMAGE_REPEATX          = 1<<1,// Repeat image in X direction.
+       NVG_IMAGE_REPEATY          = 1<<2,// Repeat image in Y direction.
+       NVG_IMAGE_FLIPY            = 1<<3,// Flips (inverses) image in Y direction when rendered.
+       NVG_IMAGE_PREMULTIPLIED    = 1<<4,// Image data has premultiplied alpha.
+   };

 You can obtain the ``NVGcontext *`` specific to your instance of :class:`Screen <nanogui::Screen>` via either :func:`Screen::nvgContext <nanogui::Screen::nvgContext>` or